-In the mechoui restaurants, there’s a round hole in the centre of the floor where the chef slowly steam it for about five hours.
-Served with salt, cumin and bread.
+In the mechoui restaurants, in the centre of the floor, you can see a round hole where the chef slowly steam it for about five hours.
+Sometimes the hole is hidden in other rooms, ask servants to show you.

 The most famous place for mechoui in Marrakech is the Mechoui Alley, located next to the Jemaa el Fna square.
 Although there are 3 Mechoui restaurants, the most famous is Chez Lamine Hadj Mustapha.
 Cooked sheep heads is not a cheap pleasure, cost around 17 euro per kilo.
+They are served with salt, cumin and bread.

 I love harira!
-This soup is simple, healthy, cheap, in the local restaurants cost around 4 dh.
+This soup is simple, healthy, cheap, in the local restaurants cost around 4 DH.
 Harira is traditionally eaten during the month of Ramadan to break the daily fast.
 In local eating places, you can order Harira in the evenings and in more popular, tourist places – any time of the day.

 Harira is a tomato, lentil, and chickpeas soup, that often includes meat.
 I love eating harira with a Moroccan pastry called Chebakia and boiled eggs.
 There are many local restaurants serving harira, if you are in Jemaa el Fna square, try the food stand nr.
 5.

 Msmen is a flaky, buttery Moroccan bread/crepe/pancake, made with wheat flour, semolina, olive oil, and butter.
 In Morocco, you can buy freshly made Msmen only in the afternoons.
 My favourite Msmen is with spices and filled with cheese or honey.
-Cheap, around 3-4 dh!
+Cheap, around 3-4, DH!
 You will find special Msmen making stands in many streets.

-What’s your favourite cheap Moroccan street food?
+What’s your favourite Moroccan street food?